kotlin-orm/ktorm/hexo-docs/source/en/query.md

 fun ColumnDeclaring<*>.desc(): OrderByExpression
 ```

-A typical usage is shown below.
+Typical usage is shown below.
 The query obtains all employees' names, sorting them by their salaries descending:

 ```kotlin
 val query = Employees